King Dunlap

-King David Dunlap V (born September 14, 1985) is an American former professional football offensive tackle who played in the National Football League (NFL).
-He played college football at Auburn, and was selected by the Philadelphia Eagles in the seventh round of the 2008 NFL draft.
+King David Dunlap V (born September 14, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Auburn Tigers, and was selected by the Philadelphia Eagles in the seventh round of the 2008 NFL draft.
 He also played for the San Diego Chargers.

 Early life

 Dunlap played high school football and basketball at Brentwood Academy near Nashville, Tennessee.